ludiosarchive/Minerva/docs/Overview.rst

 a response to a prior request.
 Pipelining is typically bad for Comet because `requests may get "stuck"`_ behind a long-polling/streaming request.

-Note that only Opera pipelines by default.
+Among browsers, only Opera pipelines by default.
 Firefox users can pipeline by changing a setting in ``about:config``.
 `Some proxies`_ may automatically pipeline.
 Minerva avoids problems with "stuck" requests by making "long" requests on subdomains reserved for the "long" requests.
 On these subdomains, Minerva makes only one simultaneous "long" request per subdomain.